3 Days in Tokyo:

 Discover Harajuku

 Pulsing with energy, Harajuku is where eccentric street fashion, “kawaii” (cute) culture, and trend-driven cafes thrive.
-Go-to snacks include fluffy Japanese pancakes at Micasadeco & Café (micasadecoandcafe.com) and sweet cream and fruit-filled crepes.
-People watching among jostling crowds and along the labyrinth streets lined with vintage and secondhand boutiques can take its toll.
-When you’re ready for a breather, you’ll find peaceful grounds of Meiji Jingu shrine and Yoyogi Park (tokyo-park.or.jp) coexisting right nearby
+Go-to snacks include fluffy Japanese pancakes at Micasadeco & Café (micasadecoandcafe.com) and crepes filled with sweet cream and fresh fruit.
+People watching among jostling crowds and along the labyrinth of streets lined with vintage and secondhand boutiques can take its toll.
+When you’re ready for a breather, the peaceful grounds of Meiji Jingu shrine and Yoyogi Park (tokyo-park.or.jp) offer a serene escape right nearby.

 Take a Seat at These Show-stopping Restaurants